-One of the most popular fictional characters, Lara Croft in Tomb Raider game, is known for her unrealistic figure.
+One of the most popular fictional characters, Lara Croft, in Tomb Raider game, is known for her unrealistic figure.
 Lara’s notorious curves were the result of a programming error.
 In 1996, while adjusting her model, developers increased the breast size by 150%, rather than intended 50%.

 17. Excessive Gaming Causes Series Problems

-We all know playing video games increases focus and trains people to make the right decisions in less time without loosing preciousness.
+We all know playing video games increases focus and trains people to make the right decisions in less time without losing preciousness.
 It is also true that regular players develop a heightened sensitivity to what’s going around them.

 However, it all comes at a cost.
 A recent study reveals that players who use their brain’s autopilot and reward system to navigate, experience grey matter loss (responsible for spatial and episodic memory) in their hippocampus after playing action video games for 90 hours.
 It all depends on what kind of game you are playing.
-Yet another research shows that teenagers who play video game for more than 4 hours (on a daily basis) suffer from symptoms of depression.
+Yet another research shows that teenagers who play video games for more than 4 hours (on a daily basis) suffer from symptoms of depression.

 16. The Maximum Score In Pac-Man Is 3,333,360